 If you want to follow and need to create Microsoft Fabric and Azure DevOps environments, I recommend my other post about creating your own Microsoft Fabric environment.
 Which covers setting up both of these services.

-Before you read any further, I must highlight that Microsoft Fabric is currently in Public Preview.
-What you see in this post is subject to change.
+Before you read any further, I must highlight that Microsoft Fabric is now generally available.
+You can read more about this in detail in the official post by Ryan Majidimehr.

 Plus, this post contains plenty of links.